Crawl Space Reclamation: What does it cost?

 2. You will need to renovate.

-In Vancouver, underpinning starts at $120/sq ft and the renovation needed (once the underpinning is completed) will usually start at $125/sq ft.
-This puts your total for an underpinning project at around $245 sq ft.
+In Vancouver, underpinning starts at $300/sq ft and the renovation required (once the underpinning is completed) at an additional cost depending on the cost.
 Learn more in our blog, Underpinning 101.

 When remodelling your basement, you can also consider adding in other desired features, such as another bathroom, an in-law suite, or an income suite.
 Basement lowering is a great way to allow more space to update plumbing and electrical.
 Making it the perfect time to get the dream basement you’ve always been dreaming of.